January 27, 2016, 14h00 - 15h00

 Aviva Sugar Chmiel, UNIL

 Blended learning allows developing learning scenarios based on a thorough pedagogical reflection on the articulation of distance and presence learning, often using an array of digital resources.
-This presentation will report on the implementation of blended learning in a Master program for nursing sciences.
-The program is offered since 2009 in the French part of Switzerland by the University of Lausanne together with the University of Applied Sciences and Arts of Western Switzerland (HES-SO).
+This presentation will report on the implementation of blended learning in a Master's programme for nursing sciences.
+The programme is offered since 2009 in the French part of Switzerland by the University of Lausanne together with the University of Applied Sciences and Arts of Western Switzerland (HES-SO).
 The third out of four semesters was given in a BL format three years in a row and evaluated thoroughly.

 We will show how blended learning was introduced to faculty and students and review the evolution of the semester schedule over the three iterations.
 We explore the individual blended learning scenarios of the courses and give examples of articulation of distance and presence activities.
 We summarise the evaluation results and show what were the strong points and where they helped improving the blend.
 Finally, we reflect on the future of this blended learning approach in our program and on possible developments.